zohaibahmad969/synkli-plugin/readme.txt

 License URI:       https://www.gnu.org/licenses/gpl-2.0.html
 Tags:              Synkli CRM, Synkli Capture, Synkli

 Introducing SYNKLI Capture: Effortless Lead Generation and Management

 == Description ==

 Unlock the power of seamless lead generation and management with SYNKLI Capture, the ultimate plugin designed to elevate your WordPress website's capabilities.
-SYNKLI Capture integrates seamlessly with SYNKLI CRM, ensuring that every lead captured through your website is effortlessly synced with your CRM system, empowering you to nurture and convert leads with ease.
+SYNKLI CAPTURE integrates seamlessly with SYNKLI CRM, ensuring that every lead captured through your website is effortlessly synced with your CRM system, empowering you to nurture and convert leads with ease.

 == Features ==